GaurangaKrB/GaurangaKrB.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Welcome to My Website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
 I am a researcher in the fields of Artificial Intelligence and Machine Learning.
 My academic journey includes pursuing the Online BS Degree in Data Science and Applications from IIT Madras.
 I transitioned from the graduate program in Mathematics at IIT Kharagpur to complete my Master’s degree in Data Science at the prestigious Chennai Mathematical Institute (CMI), graduating in 2025.

 In 2024, I was honored to receive the distinguished [Khorana Scholarship](https://iusstf.org/khorana-program-for-scholars) from the Department of Biotechnology, Government of India.
 Leveraging this scholarship, I had the incredible opportunity to conduct summer research at Harvard Medical School under the mentorship of [Prof. Yu-Hua Tseng](https://yhtsenglab.org/).